software-engineering-at-home/content/TOPICS.md

 - Measuring the success of a service
 - ...

+---

 ## Monitoring and Alerts

+Good feedback loops are formed by watching the software system you're interacting with - monitoring and alerting are two ways which you can gain a live understanding of your system - it takes time and effort to build good monitoring, which can start right at the begginning of a project if done well.

+### Topics

 - Why monitor
 - Why setup alerts